khgiddon/khgiddon.github.io/_posts/2024-02-17-casablanca-letters-of-transit.md

 What values should we assign to these terms?

-Because the subtitle clearly says "DeGaulle", we can assume that $$P(S|D) = 1$$.
+Because the subtitle clearly says "DeGaulle", we can assume that $$P(S\mid D) = 1$$.
 That is, if the line is "DeGaulle", the subtitle will certainly say "DeGaulle".

 The other probabilities don't have obvious values.
 We don't have the script handy.
 We'll make a chart of the possible values of $$P(D)$$ and $$P(S\mid\neg D)$$, and then solve for $$P(D\mid S)$$ depending on these values.